jaclu/pmcam/README.md

 ## Configuration

-The two main config lines are:
+The primary config lines are:

 OUTPUT_DIR=../changed_imgs
 DIFF_LIMIT=19
+SOURCE_WILDCARD=*.JPG

 Set them as you see fit.